SQUID: Faster Analytics via Sampled Quantile Estimation: Algorithms

 Score-based caching encapsulates a variety of caching algorithms such as LRU, LFU, SLRU~\cite{SLRU}, LIRS\cite{LIRS-Gil}, and FRD~\cite{FRD}.
 For a given cache size $\mathfrak q$, a score-based caching algorithm is defined using a function that assigns a \emph{score} to each element in the working set based on its request pattern since it was (last) admitted.
 For example, the LFU cache counts the number of arrivals since an item was cached, while the LRU score is the last accessed timestamp.
 Intuitively, when a cache miss occurs, the algorithm replaces the lowest-score item with the newly admitted one.

-This section shows how \sys can enable score-based caching directly on a P4 switch, as long as the score can be calculated in the switch's data plane.
-We use LRFU~\cite{LRFU} as a working example as we uncover the challenges, limitations, and solutions used to achieve a performant P4 implementation.
+This section shows how \sys can enable score-based caching directly on a hardware switch.
+Our work is motivated by a new generation of switches that are programmable (e.g., using the P4 programming language), while having similar high throughput and low latency to their non-programmable counterparts~\cite{bosshart2013forwarding, Tofino, trident}.
+We show that any such score-based policy is supported, as long as the score can be calculated in the switch's data plane.
+We use LRFU~\cite{LRFU} as a working example as we uncover the challenges and \mbox{solutions used to achieve a performant P4 implementation. }

-Unlike previous works that use the backend to implement the caching policy~\cite{netcache,switchkv}, \sys decides which items to admit and evict directly in the data plane, thus reducing the latency for cache misses.
+Unlike previous works that use the backend to implement the caching policy~\cite{netcache,switchkv}, \sys decides which items to admit and evict directly in the data plane, thus reducing the latency for cache misses and computational burden on the backend server.
 Namely, using $q(1+\gamma)$ entries, our goal is to guarantee that the $q$ elements with the highest score are never evicted.
-The backend is used for cache misses to retrieve the value and periodically to perform \sys's maintenance operations.
+The backend is then only used for cache misses to retrieve the value, while the switch's CPU periodically performs \sys's maintenance operations for calculating new approximate quantiles.

 \textbf{Why P4-based \sys.} In-network caching solutions such as NetCache~\cite{netcache}, leverage the flexibility and the high performance (Tera-bit level bandwidth and nanosecond level latency) of programmable switch ASICs to cache frequent items in switches.
 Such a caching medium can potentially reduce access latency for hot items and the consumed bandwidth.
 However, these solutions rely on the backend server updating the cache policy to reach eviction and admission decisions, thus increasing the latency on cache misses.
 Namely, when a cache miss occurs, in addition to providing the value, the backend needs to decide whether to admit the current (key,value) pair and who to evict instead.
-Such a dependence creates a possible performance bottleneck for these solutions as the performance of cache policies in software is considerably slower than that of key/value stores or physical switches.
+Such a dependency creates a possible performance bottleneck for these solutions as the performance of cache policies in software is considerably slower than that of key/value stores or physical switches.
 Further, NetCache requires the switch to frequently report to the backend the hottest items.
 This requires additional bandwidth and running a heavy items detector (e.g., a Count-Min sketch~\cite{CountMinSketch}) on the switch, requiring additional resources.